mdabagia/recirculation/README.md

-# recirculation
+# Recirculation
-Experiments with Hinton's recirculation algorithm for training autoencoders
+Experiments with Hinton's recirculation algorithm for training autoencoders with Python & NumPy - no TensorFlow required!